 HOW MUCH IS A GORILLA PERMIT IN UGANDA OR RWANDA

 A gorilla permit is a document/card that is obtained from Uganda Wildlife Authority for the case of Uganda and Rwanda Development Board in the case of Rwanda to allow you spend one hour with the mountain gorillas.
 Currently a gorilla permit costs USD750.00 in Rwanda and USD600.00 in Uganda.
 Uganda offers discounted gorilla permits at USD350.00 in April May and November.
-Read more about gorilla permit booking.
+Read more about gorilla tracking and permit booking.

 HELP ME UNDERSTAND BWINDI NATIONAL PARK